Nonye2K3/chia/FreeBSD-Install.md

 If you are using a fresh jail created by the FreeNAS web GUI you may need to install openssh and setup a ssh key to login as root because by default it appears PAM password logins do not work.
 The jail shell CLI provided by the FreeNAS GUI allows copy and pasting so you can easily paste your public-key into /root/.ssh/authorized_keys && chmod -R 700 /root/.ssh.

 These instructions would be applicable to 11.3 and 11.4 jails created within FreeNAS 11 only.
-Version 12 (FreeBSD 12) has not yet been tested.
+Version 12 (FreeBSD 12) ✔

 ## Other Notes